I want to work with horses

 - What days off do they get (Apprentices of 16/17 should get two consecutive days off)

 - Are they happy – is it a happy yard.

-- Some riding stables / yards offer evening lessons for riding school clients for the Stages exams/assessments
+- Some riding stables/schools offer evening lessons for riding school clients for the Stages exams/assessments

 - Check all centres websites carefully for any ‘Training’ section.

-- Look at the Enjoy Riding section – do not just look at the BHS ‘Training’ yards.
+- Remember to look at the Enjoy Riding section – do not just look at the BHS ‘Training’ yards.

-Genuinely professional career training and qualification is not something you can undertake in a couple of weeks and it always take a while and you always have to start at the bottom and work your way up
+Experienced riders/owners: Those who are experienced often wonder why they have to start at the bottom and why it will all take so long.
+Genuinely professional career training and qualification is not something you can undertake in a couple of weeks.
+It always take a while and you always have to start at the bottom and work your way up.

 The ABRS as explained, is unfortunately revamping their training system but many of their Approved yards also train people for the BHS Stages.
 Look on their website too for places near you.

 Both organisations are linked from this page on this site

 - Plenty of people do train on a part time basis.